What is a Retail Locker?

 The use of in-store pickup for online purchases isn’t going anywhere.
 Over the 2018 holiday season, BOPIS orders rose nearly 20% across retailers.
 This is up from the previous year’s holiday season and is expected to rise in the coming years.
 Given this, there is clearly demand from consumers for services that offer rapid order fulfillment and secure methods of order retrieval.

 One of the challenges that many retailers have faced in meeting this demand is how to adapt their current operations to meet consumer expectations for convenience, without impacting their current customer service interactions in-store.
 Although the popularity of BOPIS orders has been steadily rising, it hasn’t been without growing pains.
 Customers can quickly become frustrated when they are forced to wait in a line to retrieve their online order.

 One way to address this issue is through the use of retail lockers.
 Retail lockers are used to handle the final leg of fulfillment for orders that are made online and picked up in-store.
 Electronic parcel lockers offer advantages for both the customer and the retailer.
 Retail lockers truly deliver convenience to customers by creating a frictionless shopping and customer experience.
-At the same time, electronic parcel lockers enable retailers to streamline the order fulfillment and delivery process, which helps reduce labor costs and overhead associated with order fulfillment.
-Read more about BOPIS vs BPOIL in our related blog article.
+At the same time, an electronic locker enables retailers to streamline the order fulfillment and delivery process, which helps reduce labor costs and overhead associated with order fulfillment.
+Read more about BOPIS vs BOPIL in our related blog article.
 To explore some of the ways that retail lockers can help augment your in-store pickup offerings, please contact Parcel Pending today.